ranamar2017/chess-game-c/README.md

 # Chess game C

 This is an interactive chess program that applies a graphical user interface (GUI) and artificial intelligence (AI) based opponent.
-All the project is written in C. This project consists of two parts: backend and frontend:
+All the project is written in C. This project consists of two parts- backend and frontend:

 The frontend is done with SDL 2.0.5 library.
 Simple DirectMedia Layer (SDL) is a cross-platform, open-source multimedia library written in C that present an interface to various graphics, sounds and input devices.<br><br>